-CHAP, IX. the books by which it was completed varied considerably.
-The New Testament remained fixed as containing our twenty-seven books with the eight books of the Synodus; but the forty-six books of the Old Testament were reckoned now in one way and now in another, though some of the Anocrupha are always found among them.
-One Catalogue which is contained in a MS. in the British Museum, may be given as an example: 'The number of the Scriptures: of the Law of Moses 5, Judges 3, Jubilees 1, Kings 4, Chronicles 1, Job 1, books of Solomon 5 (Proverbs is divided into two), Isaiah 1, Jeremiah 1, Ezekiel 1, Daniel 1, the Minor Prophets 12, Ezra 2, Maccabees 1, Tobit 1, Judith 1, Assenath 1, Esther 1, Ecclesiasticus 1, Psalms 1, Ozias 1.
+CHAP.
+IX. the books by which it was completed varied considerably.
+The New Testament remained fixed as containing our twenty-seven books with the eight books of the Synodus; but the forty-six books of the Old Testament were reckoned now in one way and now in another, though some of the Apocrupha are always found among them.
+One Catalogue which is contained in a MS. in the An Æthiopic Catalogue of British Museum, may be given as an example: Scripture.
+'The number of the Scriptures : of the Law of Dillmann, Cat.
+MSS.
+Moses 5, Judges 3, Jubilees 1, Kings 4, Chroni-Æth. p.
+4. cles 1, Job 1, books of Solomon 5 (Proverbs is divided into two), Isaiah 1, Jeremiah 1, Ezekiel 1, Daniel 1, the Minor Prophets 12, Ezra 2, Maccabees 1, Tobit 1, Judith 1, Assenath 1, Esther 1, Ecclesiasticus 1, Psalms 1, Ozias 1.
 The sum of the Old Testament is forty-six.
-The Gospels 4.
-Epistles of Paul 14, Epistles of the Apostles 7, Acts 1, the Vision of John 1, the Book of Clement with the Synodus 81.'
+The Gospels 4, Epistles of Paul 14, Epistles of the Apostles 7, Acts 1, the Vision of John 1, the Book of Clement with the Synodus 81.'
+The list without any critical value.